LWY1112/AppDataGeneration/README.md

   - Run by: `node generateMerchandiseInventory.js (how many you want to generate)`.

 - **generateRental.js**: Script used to generate rental information, referring to `generateRental.json`.
-  - Run by: `node generateRental.js`.
+  - Run by: `node generateRental.js (how many you want to generate)`.

 - **generateRentalMerchandise.js**: Script used to generate rental merchandise information.
 It ensures that the merchandise has a `rentable` flag set to true and that SKU and name have a prefix `RENT-` to indicate rental-only items.
 It refers to `rentalMerchandise.json`.
   - Run by: `node generateRentalMerchandise.js`.

-- **proccesedCart.js**: Script used to generate proccesed cart information for merchandise, rentals, and passes.
-It refers to `proccesedCart.json`.
+- **proccesedCart.js**: Script used to generate processed cart information.
+It refers to different JSON files based on the item type:
+  - Merchandise: `proccesedCartMerchandise.json`
+  - Rental: `proccesedCartRental.json`
+  - Pass: `proccesedCartPass.json`

+  After generating the processed cart data, it sends the data to the `proccesedCart` API, receives the processed information, and then sends it to the `checkout order` API.
-  - Run by: `node order.js (merchandise/rental/pass) (how many you want to generate)`.
+  - Run by: `node proccesedCart.js (merchandise/rental/pass) (how many you want to generate)`.

 - **Rental.js**: Script used to create information for renting and returning merchandise.
   - Run by: `node Rental.js (how many you want to generate) (rent/return)`.